trusted-point/Node-manuals/Testnets/Aleo/guide.md

 echo "https://twitter.com/intent/tweet?text=@AleoFaucet%20send%2010%20credits%20to%20$ADDRESS"
 # Paste the resulting link into your browser and send a tweet
 ```

+#### If you want to use multiple wallets, add a new tmux session using the commands above
 ___
 ## SERVER PREPARATION
 ```python